+PPARγ is a master regulator of adipogenesis.
+It cooperates with transcription factor C/EBPα to promote adipogenesis.
 PPARγ is a nuclear receptor and thus a ligand-activated transcription factor.
 Synthetic PPARγ ligands have been used to treat type 2 diabetes, but have undesirable side effects.
 Investigating how epigenetic mechanisms regulate ligand-induced nuclear receptor target gene expression may help the next generation of diabetes drugs.

 Identification and characterization of histone methyltransferases and demethylases

-- In cells, PTIP and a novel protein PA1 are both subunits of a histone H3K4 methyltransferase complex (i.e., the MLL3/MLL4 complex) that contains H3K4 methyltransferases MLL3 and MLL4, and the JmjC domain-containing protein UTX (JBC, 2007).
-[See Research Images Fig. 1.]
+In search of novel transcription cofactors for PPARγ, we identified the nuclear protein complex (i.e., the MLL3/MLL4 complex) that contains H3K4 methyltransferases MLL3 and MLL4, and the JmjC domain-containing protein UTX (JBC, 2007) [See Research Images Fig. 1.].
+Further we show:

-Epigenetic regulation of adipogenesis by histone methylation
+Epigenetic and transcriptional regulation of adipogenesis

 We use adipogenesis as a model system to study epigenetic regulation of cell differentiation.
 Through our research, we show the following: